 At the end of the online application form you will also be asked to upload your supporting documents.
 Your application will be assessed once we have received all your supporting documents.
 This will take up to twelve weeks.

-If you need help to complete the online pre-assessment call our Customer Services contact centre on 01424 787000
+If you need help to complete the online form please call our Customer Services contact centre on 01424 787000

 Documents needed for your Rother Homemove application